-In the PS note, José Luís Carneiro also accused the PSD of having a “retrograde behavior”, which contrasts with the “entrepreneurial vision” of the socialists and the Government, considering that the social democrats have arrived “late and at bad times to meet with the winds of history ”.
+In the PS note, José Luís Carneiro also accused the PSD of having a “retrograde behavior”, which contrasts with the “entrepreneurial vision” of the socialists and the Government, considering that the Social Democrats have arrived “late and at a bad time to meet with the winds of history ”.

 In the debate on the State of the Nation, on July 24, Rui Rio classified investment in hydrogen production as an “extremely dangerous project”, considering that the country does not have “conditions for adventures or for megalomaniacal ideas”.